Always check the latest Government Guidance

 Belt and braces approach

-Having consulted with colleagues at IFH about this, we have decided that the recommended household dilutions for disinfection of surfaces should be increased a bit during this time.
+Having consulted with colleagues at IFH about this, we have found that many bleaches have different concentrations but decided that overall the recommended household dilutions for disinfection of surfaces should be increased a bit during this time to reflect the WHO position as well.

-For simplicity we are recommending a dilution of 40ml bleach per litre of cold water for visibly clean surfaces such as touch points.
+For simplicity we are recommending a dilution of 50ml bleach per 450ml of cold water for visibly clean surfaces such as touch points.

 - I have an old, cleaned out spray bottle which I have relabelled to say it contains disinfecting bleach (very important to do this to stop confusion about what is in the bottle).

-- Put some gloves on to protect your hands from neat bleach and watch your clothes don’t get splashed or use an apron.
+- Put some gloves and an apron on to protect your hands and clothes from neat bleach.

-- You can then use the spray directly to disinfect or spray it on to a clean cloth or kitchen paper to contain the splashes.
-Don’t get it on your clothes or in your face.
+- If you put it in a labelled spray bottle you can also spray on surfaces or spray it on to a clean cloth or kitchen paper to contain the splashes.
+Don’t get it on your clothes or carpets or in your face.
 Don’t rinse off – just leave it.

 - You can use bleach to disinfect cloths once they have been washed with soapy water.
 Alternatively, do it the old way and put them in a pan and boil them with a bit of washing detergent, but don’t burn yourself when taking them out.

-- At the end of the day, use the contents up by pouring down the sink, drains or toilet and make a fresh batch.
+- At the end of the day, use the contents up by pouring down the sink, drains or toilet (wherever needs a bit of attention) and make a fresh batch.

 Following the manufacturer’s instructions approach